Antiz96/Linux-Server/Services/UrlWatch.md

 https://thp.io/2008/urlwatch/

 `urlwatch` is a tool that helps you watch changes in webpages and get notified (via e-mail, in your terminal or through various third party services) of any changes.
-I use it to monitor upstream releases of the various packages I maintain on the AUR and Arch repositories.
+I use it to monitor upstream releases of the various packages I maintain on the Arch repositories and the AUR.

 ## Installation